Last Updated on January 26, 2023

 So, I folded a couple and put them in other areas.
 This way I don’t have to use paper towels to dry my hands or dishes.

 Sometimes I dry my hands on my pants – it’s all in the name of zero waste, right!?

 recycle and compost:

-Do you have any tips for reducing the waste in your workplace?
-If your could change anything about your workplace, what would you change?
+Do you have any tips for reducing waste in your workplace?
+If you could change anything about your workplace, what would you change?
 I’d definitely get compost!